Abul A'la Maududi: Jihad

-Maududi's first work to come to public attention was Al Jihad fil-Islam ("Jihad in Islam"), which was serialized in a newspaper in 1927, when he was only twenty-four.
+Maududi's first work to come to public attention was Al Jihad fil-Islam ("Jihad in Islam"), which was serialised in a newspaper in 1927, when he was only twenty-four.
 In it he maintained that because Islam is all-encompassing, the Islamic state was for all the world and should not be limited to just the "homeland of Islam" where Muslims predominate.
 Jihad should be used to eliminate un-Islamic rule everywhere and establish a worldwide Islamic state: